In search of diabolical critical points: Diabolical critical points: Properties and Examples

 Since there are no other primary operators in the theory, we can directly conclude that there is a stable DCP for the family with higher Chern number $k=1$.
 Let us again check each condition postulated previously. (i) This DCP has codimension 4, since there are exactly 4 relevant operators which gap out the theory, and they have the same scaling dimension. (ii) In this case the emergent symmetry of the DCP is $\hat{G} = \SU(2)$, while the microscopic symmetry of the topological family is trivial: $G = \Z_1$, therefore $G_{IR}$ is also trivial.
 The parameter space of the family is $\SU(2) \cong S^3$, and $\hat{G}$ acts transitively on this space via a homomorphism from $\SU(2)$ to $\SO(4)$. (iii) Since $G$ is trivial, the third condition is trivially satisfied.
 Furthermore, the compatibility condition between the $\hat{G}$ anomaly and the surrounding family is also satisfied, as we noted above.

 In contrast, let us return to the classical Ising-SSB family discussed in Sec.~\ref{sec:classical}.
 In space dimension 2, the classical model can also be mapped to a \newtext{(1+1)d} compact boson CFT, and this can be used to study the stability of the DCP to symmetry-allowed perturbations.
 We use the same conventions for the fields in the CFT as above.
 But in this case, we wish to break the $\U(1)$ shift symmetry of $\theta$ down to $\Z_2$ by adding the operators $\cos 2\theta, \sin 2\theta$.
 The $\Z_2$ symmetry will then be spontaneously broken, realizing the Ising SSB family.
 These operators are relevant when $2/R^2 < 1$, i.e. $R> \sqrt{2}$.
 Observe that the operators $\cos 4\theta, \sin 4\theta$ only become relevant when $8/R^2<1$, i.e. when $R>2\sqrt{2}$.
 Therefore, when $\sqrt{2} < R < 2\sqrt{2}$, the DCP is stable to perturbations involving only the variable $\theta$.
 Note, however, that for this range of $R$, $R^2/8<1<R^2/2$, and so the operators $\cos \phi, \sin \phi$ are also relevant, while $\cos m \phi, \sin m \phi$ are irrelevant for all $m \ge 2$.
+(The same mathematical analysis appears in the rather different context of intrinsically gapless topological phases in Ref.~\cite{Thorngren2021igSPT}).
 Therefore it is necessary to study the competition between the $\cos 2\theta, \sin 2\theta$ terms and the perturbations $\cos \phi, \sin \phi$, which when dominant will proliferate vortices of $\theta$, restoring the original $\U(1)$ symmetry.
 We expect that the presence of the relevant $\cos \phi$ and $\sin \phi$ terms will generically destabilize the DCP.